How Much Money is Required to Start a Restaurant?

 Total Startup Costs to Open a Restaurant in Canada

-Opening a restaurant in Canada can be a rewarding experience, but it's important to understand the financial commitment involved.
+Opening a restaurant in Canada can be rewarding, but it's important to understand the financial commitment involved.
 Each step, from securing a location to stocking inventory, requires significant investment.

 Let's break down the essential costs you will face when starting your restaurant.